 Buying A House On A Solo Income

-We have come to a time when a lot of young adults are postponing marriage, the number of Filipinos buying a house on a single income is real and increasing.
-According to the mortgage software firm Ellie Mae, as many as 47% of Millennial home buyers last year were unmarried.[Source] Yes and majority of my clients are.
+We have come to a time when a lot of young adults are postponing marriage, the number of Filipinos purchase a home on a single income is real and increasing.
+According to the mortgage software firm Ellie Mae, as many as 47% of Millennial home buyers last year were unmarried.[Source] Yes, and a majority of my clients are.

 Buying a House on a Single Income Is Possible, Yes because I did it and my clients did it too.

-Single (Civil Status) loan applicants will rely on to his/her own capacity to pay, own credit records and own documents to secure loan approval.
-Since everything will depend on you get your loan approved may be quite meticulous.
+Single (Civil Status) loan applicants will rely on to his/her capacity to pay, own credit records and own documents to secure loan approval.
+Since everything will depend on you, get your loan approved may be quite meticulous.

 How will I know if I am ready to buy the house that I am eyeing for?

 Here are the things that you need to prepare or should care about;

 You will know that you are qualified for that house or condo that you’ve been eyeing for if you can set aside at least 30-40% of your monthly income without paralyzing your savings and basic needs.